Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning

-Our purpose of finding an intermediate object pose is to enable feasible path planning for the manipulator between adjacent grasp poses.
-And the optimal intermediate object pose and grasp poses are those that achieve the minimum cost of the whole object manipulation path.
+Our purpose of finding {a reorientation} object pose is to enable feasible path planning for the manipulator between adjacent grasp poses.
+And the optimal {reorientation} object pose and grasp poses are those that achieve the minimum cost of the whole object manipulation path.

-We apply DQN \cite{mnih2015human} to train our intermediate object pose planner.
+We apply DQN \cite{mnih2015human} to train our {reorientation} object pose planner {since it's hard to label {reorientation} poses for their feasibility}.
 For each episode, a model is randomly sampled from the model set, with an initial pose and a goal pose randomly sampled from the stable place poses (introduced in Sec.\ref{details}).
-Then the policy chooses an object pose $\hat{p}_I$ from a set of intermediate pose candidates including the goal pose.
+Then the policy chooses an object pose $\hat{p}_I$ from a set of {reorientation} pose candidates including the goal pose.
 To define the reward, we first derive the minimum approximate cost sum of $\hat{p}_I$ by traversing the grasping as

 The minimum cost is denoted as $\hat{m}^*|_{p_I=\hat{p}_I}$, leading to the episode reward:

 {\bf Grasping planner (GP):} For the grasping planner, we adapt the graspnet in \cite{fang2020graspnet} with its provided pre-trained model, which predicts 6-DoF grasp poses with a scene point cloud as input.
 Also, graspnet yields few but accurate $G$, thus increasing the enumeration efficiency.
 In our system, we generate scene point clouds with known object models and a table model.
 For each object pose, a set of grasp pose candidates is obtained.
 These grasp poses are prioritized with grasp quality, which guarantees $h(p, g)>\alpha$, thus relaxing the constraints.